os-utep-master/python-intro-maurygrin/Readme.md

 Instructions for the project:

-    - Write the name of an input file and an output file as an input once you are on the main directory.
+    - Write the name of an input file and an output file as an input once you are in the main directory.
 	- Example: $ python wordCount.py input.txt output.txt
-	- input.txt is the file to be used as an input and output.txt is going to be the file that is going to contain the counting.
+	- input.txt is the file to be used as an input and output.txt the file that is going to contain the counting.
-	- The program is going to tell you did not put the correct number of arguments or if the input file does not exist.
+	- The program is going to tell if you did not put the correct number of arguments or if the given input file does not exist.